 (7) Only 95% of a food item is required to be organic in order to be labeled “organic.”

-The other 5% is supposed to come from a list of approved substances, but there are small loopholes that allow things like the casings of sausage, despite the sausage being marketed as such.
+The other 5% is supposed to come from a list of approved substances, but there are small loopholes that allow things like the casings of sausage.
+Even if the sausage is marketed as organic.

-It’s also worthy to note some of the items allowed to be in organic foodstuffs aren’t even food, like the synthetic chemicals used in disinfecting washes.
+It’s also worthy to note some of the items allowed to be in organic foodstuffs aren’t even food.
+For example, the synthetic chemicals used in disinfecting washes.

 (8) The United States Department of Agriculture (USDA) and the National Organic Program (NOP) do not certify or inspect companies/foods for certification.